-IBM’s services in this segment include Consulting and Systems Integration, and Application Management Services.
-Consulting and Systems Integration delivers value to clients through consulting services for Strategy and Transformation; Application Innovation Services; Enterprise Applications and Business Analytics and Optimization.
-Application Management Services is engaged in application development, management, maintenance and support services for packaged software, as well as custom and applications.
-Value is delivered through advanced capabilities in areas, such as applications testing and modernization, cloud application security.
+The Company's GBS segment offers its services across business areas, including Consulting and Systems Integration, Global Process Services and Application Management Services.
+Consulting and Systems Integration delivers solutions in Strategy and Transformation, Application Innovation Services, Enterprise Applications and Smarter Analytics.
+Application Management Services delivers application management, maintenance and support services for packaged software, as well as custom and legacy applications.

 Systems and Technology

-The Company competes with Accenture, Computer Sciences Corporation, Fujitsu, Hewlett-Packard Company (HP), CA, Inc., Microsoft Corporation and Oracle Corporation (Oracle), Cisco Systems, Inc. (Cisco), Dell, Inc. (Dell), EMC Corporation and General Electric Compan
+The Company competes with Accenture, Amazon.com, Inc., Computer Sciences Corporation, Fujitsu, Google Inc., Hewlett-Packard Company, Microsoft Corporation, CA, Inc., Oracle Corporation, Salesforce.com, SAP, Cisco Systems, Inc., Dell, Inc., EMC Corporation, Amazon Web Services and General Electric Compan

 International Business Machines Corp